Fast Bayesian Functional Principal Components Analysis

 \subsection{Multilevel extension}

-We performed a simple 2-level simulation study to assess performance of the multilevel extension of FAST.
-This simuation includes 50 groups at the first level ($N = 50$), each with 5 functional observations ($\forall i$, $J_i = 5$) for a total of 250 functions.
-We were only able to compare against the GFSR approach for this simulation, as SVD-GP has no available multilevel extension.
-We based our study around the Fourier basis, a commonly known set of orthogonal functional bases on $t \in [0,1]$.
-Here again, we apply appropriate scaling to ensure that the discretely-observed functions remain orthonormal, and we let $f_k(\cdot)$ represent Legendre polynomial of order $k$ rescaled to $[0,1]$ \citep{weisstein_legendre_2002}.
+We perform a simple 2-level simulation study to assess performance of the multilevel extension of FAST in comparison to GFSR.
+This simulation includes 50 groups at the first level ($N = 50$), each with 5 functional observations ($\forall i$, $J_i = 5$) for a total of 250 functions.
+We are only able to compare against GFSR due to both POLAR and VMP having no available multilevel extension.
+We use a well-known and frequently used multilevel simulation scenario for our study, where the FPCs are orthogonal within level but not between.
+All explicit details are provided below \citep{cui_fast_2023}.

 \textit{Multilevel Scenario}